dmx-systems/dmx-documentation/docs/user.rst

 In-map Details
 --------------

-When you select an item on a topicmap, a rectangle opens up displaying details about the selected item.
+When you select an item on a Topicmap, a rectangle opens up displaying details about the selected item.
 This box is called the in-map details.
 They only show up if the Detail Panel is not visible.